 A new set of solid wood cabinets should last for years, but optimally, they should be kept in a wood-friendly environment.
 Wood may seem sturdy and durable, but it is also more vulnerable to changes in temperature and humidity than you might realize.

-Temperature and Wooden Cabinets
+Temperature & Wooden Cabinets

 Generally speaking, the temperature in your home won’t change more than a few degrees throughout the year.
 Your HVAC system should obviously keep your home warm in the winter and cool during the summer.
 For the most part, you shouldn’t have too many extreme temperature changes.
 This consistency is a good thing because drastic temperature changes can cause problems for wooden structures.
 Like just about everything else, wood expands in heat and contracts in the cold.
 Having your wooden cabinets go from being incredibly hot to bitterly cold in a short amount of time could cause them to crack due to stress.
 You might think that this is an unlikely scenario.
 But, it could happen if your furnace were to go out in the middle of a frigid winter day.

-Humidity and Wood
+Humidity & Wood Cabinets

+Overall, you should keep the humidity in your home between 40 and 50 percent if you want your bathroom and kitchen cabinets to stay in good shape.
 Anything higher than that might cause the wood to swell, which can damage the joints of your cabinets.
 Anything lower will dry out the wood, which can cause cracks to form elsewhere.
 Wood expands as humidity increases and shrinks as humidity decreases.